This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

 Enjoy Stunning Views at Kawaguchiko 5th Station

-For those of you wanting to climb Mount Fuji, this station is a good starting point.
-At the station you will find some restaurants and shops, to gear up properly before you start the journey to the summit.
-We always advise you to climb Mount Fuji during the season and with a guide, read more about these options here.
+This station is a good starting point for those of you wanting to climb Mount Fuji.
+At the station, you will find some restaurants and shops to gear up properly before you start the journey to the summit.
+We always advise you to climb Mount Fuji during the climbing season and be well prepared.

-Mt.
+Website: Mt.
 Fuji 5th station

 Arakurayama Sengen Shrine